Opened 9 years ago

 OMEdit fails when opening "total save" model

-Reported by: bthiele Owned by: adeas31
+Reported by: Bernhard Thiele Owned by: Adeel Asghar

 Priority: low Milestone: Future